framely/community/docs/reference/providers/extension.md

     ```

 4. Register Native Provider
 Regardless if the extensions are external, you need to register their native provider on the platform so that OpenCUI can generate the frontend code for them.
-To register native provider, follow steps in the [Build Native Provider](native.md#build-native-provider) documentation to accomplish the following:
+To register native provider, follow steps in the [Build native provider](native.md#build-native-provider) documentation to accomplish the following:
    1. Create native provider.
    2. Declare service interface.
    2. Configuration setup.

 When you're done, make sure you merge all of your changes into master.

 ## Quickstart with Helloworld
 Now lest's use [helloworld extension](https://github.com/opencui/extensions/tree/main/helloworld) as an example to show how extension is developed.
 This simple hello word extension gets name from configuration, and then simly return `hello $name`.